Humboldt Penguin vs Yellow-eyed Penguin

 Do Humboldt Penguins and Yellow-eyed Penguins live in the same area?

-Humboldt Penguins are found in Peru, Chile.
-Yellow-eyed Penguins are found in New Zealand, Auckland Islands, Campbell Islands.
+No, their ranges do not overlap.
+Humboldt Penguins are found in Peru, Chile, while Yellow-eyed Penguins live in New Zealand, Auckland Islands, Campbell Islands.
+This geographic separation means they face different environmental pressures and predator communities.